-Code Device Notes 1 /dev/input/by-path/platformDpinescptknosePeChtpesptker use.
+Code Device Notes 1 /dev/input/by-path/platfor m Diplocesup khrosie VPACh stpespikerruse.
 2 /dev/tty Uses the terminal association of the VM process.
 VM needs to be started on a virtual console.
 3 /dev/tty0 or /dev/vc/0 Can only be used by user root or users with cap_sys_tty_config capability.
 9 A user-specified console or evdev device path.
 As for codes 1 to 3, but with a custom device path.
 70 /dev/tty Standard beep only.
 Loses frequency and length.
 See code 2.
 79 A user-specified terminal device path.
 As for code 70, but with a custom device path.
 100 All of the above.
 Tries all the available codes.